AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

 Find out what additional (to those already loaded in Steps-1&2) SPICE kernel(s) is(are) needed to support state computation.
-Look at the "spk.req" and/or" SPK" tutorial.
+Look at the "spk.req" and/or "SPK" tutorial.

 Find necessary kernel(s) on the NAIF's FTP site.

 Verify that the kernels contain enough data to compute the state of interest.
-Use "brief" utility program located under" toolkit/exe" directory for that.
+Use "brief" utility program located under "toolkit/exe" directory for that.

 Modify the meta-kernel to load this(these) kernels.

 Determine the routine(s) needed to compute states.
-Look at the "spk.req" and/or" SPK" tutorial presentation.
+Look at the "spk.req" and/or "SPK" tutorial presentation.

 Find the the routine(s) calling sequence specification.
 Look in the "spk.req" and the routine's source code header.

-Reference the "naif_ids.req" and" frames.req"and the routine(s)
+Reference the "naif_ids.req" and "frames.req"and the routine(s)
-header "Inputs" and" Particulars" sections to determine proper values of the input arguments of this routine.
+header "Inputs" and "Particulars" sections to determine proper values of the input arguments of this routine.

 Add calls to the routine(s), necessary variable declarations and output